This model is used in our Pre-School, Pre-School + and K-Kids programs.

-There are many advantages to the
+There are many advantages to the multi-age classroom approach:

 1. Students stay with the same teachers for two years providing uninterrupted learning and strong relationships.